Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-Overall, suppliers of travel management software face a low risk of supply chain disruption in 2018.
-To develop software and provide support for customers, market suppliers require a variety of products and services, including computers and legal services, from upstream suppliers, some of which are subject to supply chain risk....
+Overall, suppliers of travel management software face a low risk of supply chain disruptions.
+To develop software and provide support for customers, market suppliers require a variety of products and services, including computers and legal services from upstream suppliers, which are sometimes susceptible to supply chain risk.
+For example, manufacturers...
 Subscribe to learn more.